erinwong72/spontaneous-thoughts/exhaust/Why I want to pursue neuroscience.md

 #essay
 I’ve always loved reading.
 It was all the entertainment I knew when I was younger.
+Whenever I wasn’t sleeping or eating I was probably reading.
+Although I knew that the stories were not truths, I constantly compared my life to those of characters, which were immortalized through the stories.
+Unlike them, I wouldn’t always remain six years old; I would age and someday even be twenty.
+More than once, I questioned these very constructs of our lives, at the same time amazed and scared of the passage of time.
+In novels, it always seemed like time stopped for the main character, controlled by their desires and wishes, but in real life, that could not be any further from the truth.
+Yet, in some way, you can “control” how fast you perceive time to pass -- as I grew older, I noticed that if I was more busy, time would seem to pass faster.
+But why and how?

+The answer, I found, lay inside my brain, in a field called neuroscience.